How to Grow GIANT Hostas

 A Healthy Hosta ‘Sum and Substance’ Growing in Our Garden.

-Deep rich soil is very much a factor in how large your giant hosta can grow.
-Here in New England we think 10 inches of loam is deep.
-If you are in Iowa, that is considered poor shallow soil.
-Ten inches of topsoil is fine.
 The higher the organic matter content is the better the soil will be.
-Incorporating 50% compost to the mix you backfill with is optimal.
-You can maintain a high organic content through the years by allowing a mulch to rot in place.
+Incorporating 50% compost to the mix you back fill with is optimal.
+You can maintain a high organic content through the years by allowing mulch to rot in place.
 Besides retaining and making nutrients available to your giant hostas, the organic matter also allows better water penetration and retention in your garden soil.

 Obviously, not everyone has the “perfect” location to grow giant hostas to their potential.
 The solution is to amend the soil to help create a desirable site.
 Adding organic matter and peat moss will help with water retention.
 After that it is up to us to water the hostas when Mother Nature doesn’t do her part.